 I stayed at Hotel Ajanta (about USD 30/night) which is a decent hotel with big rooms.
 There’s a pretty good Indian restaurant on the ground floor of the hotel.
 You can book a room here on Booking.com or Agoda.
-If you’d like to stay in the Paharganj area but don’t think this is the right hotel for you, then you can check out alternate listings on Booking.com, Agoda, or AirBnB.
+If you’d like to stay in the Paharganj area but don’t think this is the right hotel for you, then you can check out alternate listings on Booking.com or Agoda.

 Dwarka is the suburb just west of Indira Ghandi International Airport.
 If you have an early flight to catch and would like to stay near the aiport, then Dwarka is a good place to be.
 There are several metro stations in the area, giving you quick access to the airport.
-Check out Booking.com, Agoda, or AirBnB for listings in Dwarka.
+Check out Booking.com or Agoda for listings in Dwarka.

 PLACES TO VISIT